 Investing in Better Cotton

 Barbour is a proud member of Better Cotton.
 Better Cotton’s mission is to help cotton communities survive and thrive, while protecting and restoring the environment.
 Better Cotton is sourced via a chain of custody model called “mass balance”.
 This means that Better Cotton is not physically traceable to end products, however, Better Cotton Farmers benefit from the demand for Better Cotton in equivalent volumes to those we ‘source.’
+We are committed to sourcing 95% of our entire cotton as Better Cotton, recycled cotton or organic cotton by 2030.

 Leather Working Group